tangollama/cis411_lab0/labreports/LAB_[belosanj].md

 # Step 4: Setup a Continuous Integration configuration
 - .circleci/config.yml is where your code is configured.
 It is the only file where the entire delivery process from build to deploy is setup.
-- What do the various sections on the config file do?
+- The various sections on the config file tell us what is happening.
+For instance, "Version" tells us what version of circleCi we are working on.
 - When CI is sucessful that means that the all of the builds jobs passed sucessfully.
-- If you were to take the next step and ready this project for Continuous Delivery, what additional changes might you make in this configuration (conceptual, not code)?
+- I would go to my config.yml file in visual studio code to edit and add code.

 # Step 5: Merging the feature branch
 * The output of my git commit log